pelithne/AKS_security_workshop/04-workload-protection.md

 ### 4.2.2 Update AKS cluster with OIDC issuer

-Enable the existing cluster to use OpenID connect (OIDC) as an authentication protocol for Kubernetes API server.
+Enable the existing cluster to use OpenID connect (OIDC) as an authentication protocol for Kubernetes API server (unless already done).
 This allows the cluster to integrate with Azure Active Directory (Microsoft Entra ID) and other identity providers that support OIDC.

 ````bash
 az aks update -g $RG -n $AKS_CLUSTER_NAME  --enable-oidc-issuer